๐ŸงฌAP Biology

 RNA Polymerase Function

-• Unwinds the DNA double helix locally, creating a transcription bubble where base pairing between template and new RNA occurs
+• Unwinds the DNA double helix locally, creating a transcription bubble where base pairing between the template and new RNA occurs

 DNA Template Strand

-• Complementary base pairing drives accuracy—adenine in DNA pairs with uracil in RNA (not thymine), while G-C pairing remains the same
+• Complementary base pairing drives accuracy.
+Adenine in DNA pairs with uracil in RNA (not thymine), while G-C pairing remains the same.

-• The coding strand matches the RNA sequence—except with thymine instead of uracil, which is why it's sometimes called the sense strand
+• The coding strand matches the RNA sequence except with thymine instead of uracil, which is why it's sometimes called the sense strand.

-Compare: Template strand vs. coding strand—both are part of the same DNA molecule, but only the template strand is read by RNA polymerase.
+Compare: Template strand vs. coding strand: both are part of the same DNA molecule, but only the template strand is read by RNA polymerase.
 The coding strand has the same sequence as the mRNA (with T instead of U).
 If an FRQ gives you a DNA sequence and asks for the mRNA, identify which strand is the template first.

 Regulatory Control: How Cells Decide What to Transcribe

-Cells don't transcribe every gene all the time—that would be energetically wasteful and potentially harmful.
+Cells don't transcribe every gene all the time.
+That would be energetically wasteful and potentially harmful.
 Promoter regions and transcription factors provide the specificity that allows cells to express the right genes at the right time.

 Promoter Regions

-• Located upstream of the gene (toward the 5' end of the coding strand)—these sequences mark where transcription should begin
+• Located upstream of the gene (toward the 5' end of the coding strand), these sequences mark where transcription should begin

 • Serve as recognition sites for RNA polymerase and transcription factors, determining both the start point and direction of transcription

-• Contain conserved sequences like the TATA box in eukaryotes, which help position RNA polymerase correctly
+• Contain conserved sequences like the TATA box in eukaryotes, which help position RNA polymerase correctly at the start site

 Transcription Factors